On the twelfth day of Christmas, my true love gave to me: unlimited Fantasy League transfers.

 Somebody with a reasonable knowledge of Premier League football but no acquaintance with Fantasy League might ask why 10.7% of current FPL teams contain Swansea’s Angel Rangel – a 35-year-old with two minutes of league football this season – when only 8.8% contain Leicester’s Riyad Mahrez, one of the league’s form players.

-It’s a valid question, though the answer is simple enough: a finite Fantasy League ‘transfer budget’ means you need to select a few cheap players to accommodate your better, more expensive picks.
+It’s a valid question, but the answer is simple enough: a finite Fantasy League ‘transfer budget’ means you need to select a few cheap players to accommodate your better, more expensive picks.

 This year, Angel Rangel started the season valued at just £4.0m, as cheap as it gets on FPL, and was joined in this exclusive price bracket by Watford’s Adrian Mariappa, Newcastle’s Chancel Mbemba, Brighton’s Liam Rosenior and a handful of other defenders and keepers.